heypete/petes-guide-to-solar-battery-chargers/improved-CN3791.md

 - Current (Vin, LOAD, and BAT connectors): 3 A (max).
 - Temperature range: -25C to +70C.
 - Battery protection: None.
+- 1oz copper thickness.
+Traces sized to handle up to around 3A.

 ##### Remarks